Hi Pia and Carl.

 The best regards from the cold Denmark.

-Thank you for an exciting blog.
-We are also dreaming of a trip through Europe, this year we have been through the Göta Canal.
-It was amazing and would like to go back for 2 years next year to use the boat as we bought 3 mdr before departure so we found out what we would like to do about the trip ... .. looking forward to following your continued journey mvh kaja
+Thank you so much for an exciting story, we also dream a trip through Europe, this year we have been a trip through the Götakan Canal.
+It was absolutely fantastic and will expect to take the trip again in 2 years, next year will be used to arrange the boat, which we bought 3 months before departure, so we found out on the trip what we would like to have done about… ..
+I'm looking forward to following your continued journey with Kaja

 Have read your blog with great interest as we are heading in the opposite direction of an Oceanis 361, which we bought here in 2015.
 We are in Gruissan and in one or two weeks when the weather is a little warmer, we sail to Port San Louis and start the trip north so it can be seen along the way.
 You can read about our trip on facebook: S / Y Inuk (writes in English for family and friends abroad).
 Do you have the mast on board?
 How are you doing?
 Just a few pictures of how you've fixed it.
 Sincerely.
 Claus and Chui Ping.

 Have sent an email to your g-mail account.

 We are also in Maastricht (with SARA IV Yellow Bridge No. 211) and visit the 1 boat a week in December.